Construction of adaptive exponential multi-operator splitting methods: Splitting methods

 Here, $\circ$ stands for the composition of mappings.
 The coefficients $a_{\ell,\nu}$ are suitably determined from the \emph{order conditions} (a system of polynomial equations \cite{haireretal02b}) such that the approximation has a desired order.
 To set up the order conditions is an issue of its own, based on theoretical results about Lie algebrae \cite{auzingeretal16b}, automatic tools have been implemented in Julia and in Maple to realize this efficiently (without missing any relationships and without redundancy), see~\cite{maple16,moskau19}.

 An important aspect of determining the coefficients is also to optimize the relationship between computational effort and numerical error (in the \emph{leading local error term} $C\tau^{p+1}$, $C$ should be as small as possible)\footnote{In fact, $C$ strongly depends on the considered problem, it is a linear combination of commutators of the involved operators.
 Thus, a globally optimal method cannot be determined, but a generic quantity (Euclidean norm of the coefficients in the leading local error term) has been defined in \cite{part1}, see also \cite{splithp}.}.
 Extensive optimizations have been conducted earlier, yielding optimized splittings into two ($n=2$) and three ($n=3$) operators, see \cite{part1} for explanations and \cite{splithp} for a collection of coefficients which is continually extended.
+Splittings into a higher number of operators has also been discussed recently in \cite{ostmeyer23}, where it is shown how two-operator splittings can be extended to an arbitrary even number of operators and the performance of the resulting schemes is assessed.

-Another important feature in the investigated model is the fact that operators which are either parabolic or hyperbolic, must not be propagated backward in time, implying the need for positive real coefficients\footnote{For parabolic operators, an alternative is to choose complex coefficients with positive real parts \cite{Hansen09}.
+Another important feature in the considered model is the fact that operators which are either parabolic or hyperbolic, must not be propagated backward in time, implying the need for positive real coefficients\footnote{For parabolic operators, an alternative is to choose complex coefficients with positive real parts \cite{Hansen09}.
 This cannot be used, however, for an implementation in ANTARes.}.

 In the construction and application of splitting methods for MHD we will focus on methods of order two, since a consistent discretization of the boundary conditions is difficult for higher-order schemes and the solution's lack of smoothness also suggests to limit the order.